You’re sitting at your desk daydreaming about being on an island somewhere in the south Caribbean.

 It’s an effective way to get in front of a broader related audience, while also contributing your valuable knowledge by forcing you to write for a new audience, so it’s a win-win for both parties.

-Well-established travel blogs that accept guest posts typically have writing guidelines for you to follow, like Practical Wanderlust’s site.
+Well-established travel blogs that accept guest posts typically have writing guidelines for you to follow, which you can usually find on their "Work with me" or "Contact me" pages.

 Note, however, that while guest blogging is a viable strategy and good for building your audience, it's not as easy as it used to be and the return isn’t super impressive.